google/assortment-quality-for-shopping-ads/README.md

 Google Cloud Platform with BigQuery and BigQuery Data Transfer access

+> It is assumed that the user is familiar with Google Cloud
+> Platform

 ## Pre-requisites

 - BQ Command line OR activate the API from the Console UI